 Writing references as you go along may mean you record a host of references that you don't actually end up using, however, the time wasted doing this pales into significance compared with the alternative.

-New for 2020 the revised and updated PDF version of the International #1 Best Seller!
+The revised and updated PDF version of the International #1 Best Seller!
 Psychology Student Guide draws on my experience as both a student and teacher of psychology.

 "This guide is simply amazing.
 I am a junior in high school considering psychology as a career and this guide truly informed me.
 Great work!"
 (Danielle, United States)